NoriSte/reactjsday-2019-testing-course/book/stubbing-the-backend.md

 - are** slow**: in the previous chapter we dedicated a lot of attention to reduce the test duration but we three/four/five seconds are still too much.
 It's not a good result because we run just a few tests but a front-end application requires a lot more tests

-- do not allow the frot-ender to work without a back-ender: this is a huge limit.
+- do not allow the front-ender to work without a back-ender: this is a huge limit.
 We all know that we can not count on all the infrastructure 24/7, nor on our devops/back-end colleagues.
 Often, the front-end development and the back-end one do not proceed side by side either

 - they make **corner cases replication hard**: if we work with real data, we are going to spend most of the time dealing with it with a 20-40% of the time remaining for the front-end tests themselves